kavezo/ZipZap/README.md

 The first time before you run the server on Windows, you need to do some setup:
 1. Run setupServer.bat.
 2. A cmd window should pop up.
 Wait until it closes by itself.
-3. There should now be a new file named "ca.crt" in the server directory.
-Install this certificate on your phone -- on Android you can just move it on there and install it through settings/security, but on iOS you have to email it to yourself or download it through Safari, then make sure you trust it through Certificate Trust Settings after it's installed.
+3. Check to make sure there is a file named ca.crt in the ZipZap folder.

 You only need to do this once.
 (Although if you ever run setupServer.bat again, you'll have to repeat step 3.)